 Outstanding loans under the revolving credit agreement currently bear interest at a rate equal to, at our election, (i) LIBOR adjusted by a statutory reserve percentage plus an applicable margin ranging from 1.50% to 3.00%, depending on Artisan Partners Holdings' leverage ratio (as defined in the agreement) or (ii) an alternate base rate equal to the highest of Citibank, N.A.'s prime rate, the federal funds effective rate plus 0.50% and the daily one-month LIBOR adjusted by a statutory reserve percentage plus 1.00%, plus an applicable margin ranging from 0.50% to 2.00%, depending on Artisan Partners Holdings' leverage ratio (as defined in the agreement).
 Unused commitments under the revolving credit agreement bear interest at a rate that ranges from 0.175% to 0.625%, depending on Artisan Partners Holdings' leverage ratio (as defined in the agreement).
 As of December 31, 2012, the applicable margin on the interest rate was 1.75% with respect to the LIBOR interest rate option and 0.75% for the alternate base rate interest rate option, and the interest rate on the unused commitments was 0.20%.
-We currently intend to repay all of the then-outstanding principal amount of any loans under our revolving credit agreement, we will continue to have \$200 million in unsecured notes outstanding.
+We currently intend to repay all of the then-outstanding principal amount of any loans under our revolving credit agreement with a portion of the net proceeds of this offering.
+Even assuming we pay down all of the then-outstanding principal amount of any loans under our revolving credit agreement, we will continue to have \$200 million in unsecured notes outstanding.